What Is Phishing? Expert Tips for Prevention and Recovery

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Phishing is a deceptive attack where scammers impersonate someone you trust.
 The goal is to get your private info, usually to steal money.
 These scams have grown more sophisticated over time.
-So implementing solid identity theft protection is essential.

 In this article